CharliePoole/statiq-site/input/family-history/the-pooles-of-richmond-hill.md

 Hill, but it turns out he never saw it.
 Mary, his widow, somehow managed to provide with the help of her children.
 In the 1930 Census, the government was interested in seeing how many families were adopting the latest technology, so there was a column to indicate who had a radio.
 The Pooles had one!
 The house itself had a valuation of $10,000, which must have been an enormous sum for them to come up with.

 In the 1940 Census, son William is back home and is listed as a widower.
-Of the others, only Mary (Minnie), Monica, Loretta and Thomas are still living at home.
+Thomas has returned from military service and is living at home along with Mary (Minnie), Monica, and Loretta.
 Agnes died in 1932 and the others have left home.

 Of the 13 children, six sons and seven daughters, five entered religious orders.
 John and Jim became priests while Margaret, Catherine and Theresa became nuns.
 Loretta entered the convent